 In an effort to provide quality education, the Board of Education has recommended a limit of no more than 25 students for any single classroom.
+The Pre-K classroom maximum is 12 students.
 In addition, the county of Arlington also restricts the total enrollment of the school to 180 students.
-Children will be accepted according to the following guidelines: